brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Project Director</span>
         </td>
         <td width="60%">
             Franco is Director and Founder of brailife.io.
 Associate Professor of Psychology at the University of Texas, Austin, Franco holds a Ph.D. from New York University and a B.A. from the University of Rome La Sapienza.
-BEfore that, he was Postdoctoral Researcher at Columbia and Research Associate Stanford University and faculty at Indiana University.
+Before that, he was Postdoctoral Researcher at Columbia and Research Associate Stanford University and faculty at Indiana University.
 Franco's research spans across psychology, computer science and neuroscience.
 He is a Fellow of the Association for Psychological Science and Psychonomics Society and has received a Microsoft Investigator Fellowship and Janet Taylor Spence Award.
         </td>
     </tr>
     <tr>